 - Unable to play videos at full screen

-Another monitor that I feel deserves a spot on my list of best monitors for programming is the Dell UltraSharp U2415.
-At 24 inches wide and a resolution of FHD 1080p, I would consider this a benchmark quality for any kind of monitor.
+Another monitor that we feel deserves a spot on our list of best monitors for programming is the Dell UltraSharp U2415.
+At 24 inches wide and a resolution of FHD 1080p, we would consider this a benchmark quality for any kind of monitor.

 It features a 1000:1 Contrast Ratio and 6ms Response Time, which is convenient for viewing even from a 178-degree angle!